 Are Corgis Clingy?

 - Corgis are not very clingy, but they need to be close to their owner.
 They need affection and they need some cuddles, but they don’t need to be spoiled rotten.

 Are Corgis Ethical?/Are Corgis Unethical?

-Well, this is debatable.
+- Well, this is debatable.
 When we’re discussing the ethics of Corgis, we are discussing breeding certain pups to get more puppies with certain characteristics.
 Now, doing just that is considered unethical.
 So, if you want an ethical Corgi, consult the veterinarian on ethical breeders, and consider adopting a Corgi pup, rather than buying one.

 Are Corgis Terriers?